Y0Coss/docs-fork/pages/hosted_private_cloud/nutanix_on_ovhcloud/33-add-node/guide.en-gb.md

 ---
-title: "Adding a node in a Nutanix cluster"
+title: "Add or Remove Nodes in a Nutanix Cluster (Scale In/Out)"
-excerpt: 'Add a node and confirm that it is working properly'
+excerpt: 'Scale your Nutanix cluster on OVHcloud by adding or removing nodes via the Control Panel'
 hidden: true
-updated: 2023-09-14
+updated: 2025-05-20
 ---

 <style>